Karasu Rods: Backstory

 Bold, smart, formidable…

-If that strikes a chord with you, details of a limited first run are on this link: Click Here for Pre-Order info
+If that strikes a chord with you, check them out on this link: Click Here

 We became tired of the “watered-down” tenkara available to westerners.
 The methods and equipment did not deliver the same exhilaration that we found in the best of Japanese tenkara…and although proud of our previous models, we had to bust our asses to stay on top of reject rates from Chinese-manufactured rods.
 There was a glass-ceiling to the in-house manufacturer experience and quality control of individual components available to us.